enso-org/enso/doc/design/type-system/types.md

 Now this initially sounds like a recipe for a lack of control, but there are a few elements of this design to keep in mind:

-- Due to the nature of Luna's type system and how default arguments count towards the saturation of a function, an instance of convert can actually be defined to be configurable.
+- Due to the nature of Enso's type system and how default arguments count towards the saturation of a function, an instance of convert can actually be defined to be configurable.
 Consider the following example, which defines an instance with an alternative signature.